North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

 North Carolina Stats and Trends

-- Thus far this year North Carolina has two wins against the spread.
+- North Carolina has covered the spread on two occasions this season.

-- The Tar Heels have been favored by 20 points or more once this season and covered the spread.
+- This season, the Tar Heels won ATS in their only game as a favorite of 20 points or more.

-- North Carolina's games this year have hit the over on three of four set point totals (75%).
+- North Carolina's games this year have gone over the point total in 75% of its opportunities (three times in four games with a set point total).

 - North Carolina is 2-0 against the spread and 2-0 overall in games when it puts up more than 26 points.